ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Implement additional checks to verify the state of the MockClaudeClient before using it.
    - Add error handling around the `messages` attribute access.

-4. Verify Asynchronous Flow:
-   - Review and update the async implementation in both MockClaudeClient and the fixture.
-   - Ensure all async operations are properly awaited and handled.

-5. Address Parallel Execution Concerns:
-   - Review fixture scoping and ensure proper isolation between parallel test runs.
-   - Consider adding unique identifiers to MockClaudeClient instances for better tracking in logs.
-   - Test the fixture and MockClaudeClient in both parallel and non-parallel environments.

-We will implement these changes incrementally, starting with the MockClaudeClient updates, then move on to the fixture and test function improvements.
-After each step, we'll run the tests to gather more information and adjust our approach as needed.
+We will implement these changes incrementally, starting with adding the `ensure_messages_initialized` method to the MockClaudeClient class.
+After this implementation, we'll run the tests again to gather more information and adjust our approach as needed.